-The SC3 and SC4 require very little maintenance.
+The SC1 and SC2 require very little maintenance.
 Inspect them regularly for signs of wear or damage.
 If necessary, replace any worn or damaged components before attempting to use the chuck.

-Depending on the amount of use, both chucks may require occasional cleaning, particularly the SC3 which has an open back.
-Regularly check the gear to the rear of the SC3 for dust and debris, cleaning if necessary, as described below.
+Depending on the amount of use, both chucks may require occasional cleaning, due to having an open back.
+Regularly check the gears to the rear for dust and debris, cleaning if necessary, as described below.